The FNQLSDI relies on a multidisciplinary team, cumulating many years of experience in the various fields of sustainable development:

 Nathalie Hardy, Administrative assistant

 Nathalie is a member of the Mashteuiasth Innu First Nation, and has worked for the First Nations for more than 17 years.
 She worked for the FNQLHSSC first as secretary and then as administrative support clerk in the finance department.
 Thus, Nathalie had direct contact with people and had the chance to visit communities and to appreciate its cultures.
-She newly joined the FNQLSDI to take up new challenges and share her expertise with the rest of the team.
+She joined the FNQLSDI to take up new challenges and share her expertise with the rest of the team in December 2016.

 Please feel free to contact our team members by calling 418 843-9999 or by sending an email to firstname.lastname@example.org.